-Pros and Cons of a Revolving Line of Credit
+The Pros and Cons of a Revolving Line of Credit

-What is a Revolving Line of Credit?
+What is Revolving Credit?

 Revolving lines of credit are ideal for seasonal businesses or companies that experience sales fluctuations.
 If your business has a high and low sales seasons or has a gap between completed work and payment, you may find that a revolving line of credit helps create a bridge.
 For example, if your business receives a large order and you need to buy inventory in order to complete it, a revolving line of credit can be an ideal way to purchase that inventory.

-Pros of a Revolving Line of Credit
+The Pros of a Revolving Line of Credit

-Funds Are Readily Available
+1. Funds Are Readily Available

-The Financing Can Be Secured
+2. The Financing Can Be Secured

 Some revolving lines of credit can be asset secured in order to help lower interest rates.
 Unlike credit cards, which aren’t secured, revolving lines of credit can be secured based on inventory, equipment, real estate, and other valuable assets.

-You’ll Pay Less Interest Than You Would With a Credit Card
+3. You’ll Pay Less Interest Than You Would With a Credit Card

 While credit scores are still a primary indicator of creditworthiness, you can also get approved for a revolving line of credit by submitting a business plan or collateral, which may result in a lower interest rate.

-Cons of Revolving Line of Credit
+The Cons of Revolving Line of Credit

-There Are Commitment Fees
+2. There Are Commitment Fees

-They Have Lower Credit Limits (In Comparison to Traditional Loans)
+3. They Have Lower Credit Limits (In Comparison to Traditional Loans)

 Since revolving lines of credit are usually more fluid, the approved loan amount is typically much lower than a traditional loan.
 If you need a substantial amount of financing, you’ll likely be better off applying for a traditional small business loan.

-Of course, there are always downsides, like the cons outlined in this post.
-We hope that after reading our list of pros and cons, you’re able to determine whether a revolving line of credit is right for your business.
+Of course, there are always downsides, like the ones outlined in this post.
+We hope that after reading our list of pros and cons, you can determine whether a revolving line of credit is right for your business.

-Editor’s Note: This post was updated for accuracy and comprehensiveness in October 2018.
+Editor’s Note: This post was updated for accuracy and comprehensiveness in December 2020.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.